demindx/RanobeDays/README.md

 # RanobeDays

-Website for reading novels online, upload your own works or translate existing novels from other languages.
+Website for reading novels online, upload your own works or upload translated existing novels from other languages.